-Researchers [6-11] argue that students high motivation and involvement in learning is linked to minimize the dropout rates and increases the success level of students.
+Researchers [9-10-11-12] argue that students high motivation and involvement in learning is linked to minimize the dropout rates and increases the success level of students.
 Therefore, retaining the students interested in their learning in schools and motivating them to achieve success in their schools are the issues that present themselves year after year to even seasoned teachers.
-So many studies regarding the motivation of students have demonstrated that the student's engagement at their school level decreases as they get older [12].
-More and more students become less concerned to their studies when they reach at middle school level and they show lack of interest and many students are not sufficiently motivated to get success at schools, when they reach at high school level [13].
-According to Lumsden [13], there are many factors that have influence on the student's interest in learning and educators have no or very little control over those factors.
+So many studies regarding the motivation of students have demonstrated that the student's engagement at their school level decreases as they get older [13].
+More and more students become less concerned to their studies when they reach at middle school level and they show lack of interest and many students are not sufficiently motivated to get success at schools, when they reach at high school level [14].
+According to [14], there are many factors that have influence on the student's interest in learning and educators have no or very little control over those factors.
 However, researches on student's motivation have demonstrated that teachers have great influence upon the motivation of students; that some practices do work to increase the time spent on task.

-Some of the researches also investigated and analyzed the effects of social factor like relationship between students and teachers etc. Gregg [14] analyzed that academic motivation and non academic motivation is directly related with teacher-students relationship and it is negatively related with competitive student-student relationship.
-Benjamin & Hollings [15] concluded that recent events, family relation, academics satisfaction and evaluation of students affect the life satisfaction of students.
+Some of the researches also investigated and analyzed the effects of social factor like relationship between students and teachers etc. [15] analyzed that academic motivation and non academic motivation is directly related with teacher-students relationship and it is negatively related with competitive student-student relationship.
+[16] concluded that recent events, family relation, academics satisfaction and evaluation of students affect the life satisfaction of students.
 They also found that on campus facilities and social activities are not directly related with motivation of students.

 Role of teachers and departments was also analyzed by the researches in regard to measure motivation of students.
-Students were more motivated in the departments in which the teachers were more oriented towards research [16, 17].
+Students were more motivated in the departments in which the teachers were more oriented towards research [17-18].

-Leblanc & Nuyen, [18] analyzed that the students overall experiences by the services offered by their schools or institutions are the determinants of quality of education.
-Owlia & Aspinwall [19] and Siu & Wilson [20] on their studies on motivation and satisfaction of students argued that to evaluate teaching, the best way is through measuring student's motivation and satisfaction.
-In Pakistan Mahmood & Saeed [21] conducted research on status of higher secondary schools scheme in Punjab province of Pakistan and found that pedagogical and pastoral environment in these schools have gradually improved between 1987-94 even in presence of financial constraints, lack of physical facilities etc. Besides a high correlation of enrollment with passing, especially of arts students were observed.
+[19] analyzed that the students overall experiences by the services offered by their schools or institutions are the determinants of quality of education.
+[20] and [21] on their studies on motivation and satisfaction of students argued that to evaluate teaching, the best way is through measuring student's motivation and satisfaction.

+In Pakistan [22] conducted research on status of higher secondary schools scheme in Punjab province of Pakistan and found that pedagogical and pastoral environment in these schools have gradually improved between 1987-94 even in presence of financial constraints, lack of physical facilities etc. Besides a high correlation of enrollment with passing, especially of arts students was observed.

-Salfi & Saeed [22] probed to determine the relationship among school size, school culture and students' achievement at secondary level in Punjab province of Pakistan.
+[23] probed to determine the relationship among school size, school culture and students' achievement at secondary level in Punjab province of Pakistan.

 They were of the view that there are many factors which affect the students' learning in schools which include teachers' qualifications and experiences, teachers' guidance to students, availability of teaching learning resources, physical facilities, students' own cognitive and other abilities and their socio-economic backgrounds.